 Writing fiction as a way of introducing moral grounds and convictions will always reveal itself in the tone, language, and characterization of any story plot.
-We think about situations that are intricate, thorny, tangled, at times labyrinthine, all meant to provoke a deeper understanding of a character’s behavior that is relevant to our sensibilities.
-The questions of how, why, and what characters do or don’t do to each other is pondered and as such, we are urged to question our own motivations.
+Isn’t it like us to think about situations that are thorny, tangled, all meant to provoke a deeper understanding of a character’s behavior that hits our darkest sensibilities?
+We ponder the questions of how, why, and what characters do or don’t do to each other and as such, we are urged to question our own motivations.

-We read books that will hopefully become memorable and that will change us and transform our ways of knowing.
-We hope that their influence will leave ripples under our skin that we can detect when we’re under the weight of discerning our stand on subjects and matters.
-We need to know that good writing is dangerous and requires risk.
+Books we read will hopefully become memorable enough to change us and transform our ways of knowing.
+Their influence will leave ripples under our skin that we can detect when we’re under the weight of discerning our stand on subjects and matters.
+Good writing is dangerous and requires risk.
+This must not be taken for granted.
 John F. Kennedy once said: “The Chinese use two brush strokes to write the word ‘crisis.’
 One brush stroke stands for danger; the other for opportunity.
 In a crisis, be aware of the danger, but recognize the opportunity.”
 We have an opportunity, as we write, to develop subject matter that might make people uncomfortable, yet with the slightest stroke of our words are we able to have them recognize something they didn’t know about themselves.

 I have moved from several places across California that I have at one time or another called home; but even now as a parent to three precious souls, I find that although I am not physically moving between residences, I am transcending through seasons of my life.
 This is always good material as a fiction writer because it broadens the scope of memory, of reinvention, and of reflection.
 Our voices are distinct depending on what stage in life we find ourselves.